jshaker000/jaySA/README.md

 -o    path of input file to write to.
 Default is stdout

 -b    convert the encrypted message to base64 before writing it / decode the encrypted message from base64 before decrypting
-      must be using on both sides, else decryption will fail
+      must be using on both sides, else decryption will fail.
+      Base64 is useful because it turns the output into all printable characters, but it also makes the output quite a bit bigger
+      It is useful to send in plaintext, but attaching a file of binary data may be preferable

 ## Examples: